Joshimuz/VanillaWithFlake/Detailed-README.md

 ### Mobs
 - If a Rabbit picks up a Rotten Flesh at night during a full Moon it will turn into a Killer Bunny
 - Illusioners now spawn naturally, for every 5 Vindicators 1 Illusioner spawns
+- - They also copy the Raid/Patrol/Persistence NBT of the Vindicator that spawned them (meaning they partake in Raids and Patrols if spawned in one)
 - Shulkers spawn (5 of them) when the Ender Dragon is respawned, to guard some End Crystals (Too add a different/renewable (other than generating GBs of pointless End) way of getting Shulker Shells)
 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)
 - The first time a player kills the Ender Dragon it now spawns a Dragon Egg (So 1 per player)